Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Methodology

 First, a baseline assessment was performed using gauge blocks (516-946-26, Mitutoyo, Japan).
 Three blocks of different heights were arranged in a staircase configuration, and the measured step heights were compared with the nominal values.
 The FPP system achieved a root mean square error (RMSE) of $\SI{13}{\micro\meter}$, as shown in Figure~\ref{fig:Gauge_block}, thereby confirming its fundamental accuracy.

-Building on this baseline validation, a more comprehensive evaluation was conducted to quantitatively assess the system's performance in reconstructing mesoscale surface morphology reconstruction of DED components.
+Building on this baseline validation, a more comprehensive evaluation was conducted to quantitatively assess the system's performance in reconstructing mesoscale surface morphology of DED components.
 For this purpose, measurements obtained by the FPP system were compared against a commercial focus-variation microscope (InfiniteFocus G4, Bruker Alicona, Austria), which served as the reference standard.

-The selected specimen region contained 12 intentionally introduced depressions, each with a depth of approximately $0.5\,\mathrm{mm}$.
+To evaluate the influence of surface gradient on reconstruction accuracy, two surface conditions were analyzed.
+The first specimen region contained 12 intentionally introduced depressions, each with a depth of approximately $0.5\,\mathrm{mm}$, exhibiting pronounced local gradients.
 The corresponding height maps obtained by the FPP system and the 3D microscope are presented in Figure~\ref{fig:FPP_microscope_comparison}(a) and \ref{fig:FPP_microscope_comparison}(b).
 Pixel-wise deviations between the two reconstructions were computed as the Euclidean distance between corresponding height values within the overlapping measurement domain, and the results are visualized in Figure~\ref{fig:FPP_microscope_comparison}(c).
 The statistical distribution of these deviations is presented in Figure~\ref{fig:FPP_microscope_comparison}(d), based on $1{,}037{,}505$ valid data points binned into $500$ equally spaced intervals over the $0$--$0.2\,\mathrm{mm}$ range.
-Key results include: \begin{itemize} \item $72.84\%$ of data points lie within $\pm 0.05\,\mathrm{mm}$, \item $97.68\%$ of data points lie within $\pm 0.10\,\mathrm{mm}$, \item $99.99\%$ of data points lie within $\pm 0.20\,\mathrm{mm}$. \end{itemize}
+Key results include: \begin{itemize} \item $72.84\%$ of data points lie within $\pm 0.05\,\mathrm{mm}$, \item $97.68\%$ of data points lie within $\pm 0.10\,\mathrm{mm}$, \end{itemize}

-Overall, these results demonstrate that the FPP system achieves an RMSE of $\SI{46}{\micro\meter}$ in absolute height measurements relative to the commercial focus-variation microscope, while providing a lateral resolution of $\SI{11.8}{\micro\meter}$/pixel.
-This level of accuracy and resolution confirms that the system can reliably capture mesoscale surface irregularities typical of DED components.
+Subsequently, a nominal as-built DED surface was evaluated to assess performance on regions with smaller slopes and smoother transitions.
+For this nominal surface, the reconstruction accuracy improved to an RMSE of $\SI{43}{\micro\meter}$.
+Quantitative analysis indicates a higher fidelity, with the proportion of points within $\pm 0.05\,\mathrm{mm}$ increasing to $78.74\%$, and those within $\pm 0.10\,\mathrm{mm}$ rising to $99.20\%$.